Our Special Education Needs and Disabilities Co-ordinator (SENDco) is Mrs Natalie Horlor.

 'The Fierté Trust are proud that all our academies are inclusive, meeting the needs of all pupils within the localities they serve.

-We recognise that this can create frustrations for parents and carers at times where adjustments are made for individuals that may seem unfair.
+We recognise that this can create frustrations for parents and carers at times when adjustments are made for individuals that may seem unfair.

 Such adaptations are entirely in line with our duties under the Equality Act and enhance the experience of all children preparing them to be empathetic and responsible citizens of the future.